 Lakeland Arts is one of the most significant arts and heritage organisations in the North of England with a national and international reputation for the quality of its historic buildings, museum and gallery collections and programming.
-It has a diverse portfolio of attractions: Abbot Hall Art Gallery and Museum of Lakeland Life & Industry in Kendal, Blackwell The Arts & Crafts House and the new Windermere Jetty, Museum of Boats Steam and Stories in Bowness-on-Windermere.
+It has a diverse portfolio of attractions: Abbot Hall Art Gallery and Museum of Lakeland Life & Industry in Kendal, Blackwell The Arts & Crafts House and the new Windermere Jetty, Museum of Boats, Steam and Stories in Bowness-on-Windermere.
 Abbot Hall and Blackwell are Grade 1 Listed Buildings.
-Reknowned for award winning exhibitions, Lakeland Arts also offers fantastic opportunities for learning and development, as well as activities for children and families.
+Renowned for award winning exhibitions, Lakeland Arts also offers fantastic opportunities for learning and development, as well as activities for children and families.

 Museum of Lakeland Life & Industry is housed in the coach house and stable block at Abbot Hall and displays an important and extensive collection relating to the social and industrial history of the Lake District and Kendal.
 The museum is currently closed for redevelopment.